javaclinic/banking-tdd/README.md

 * Problems with refactoring?
 * When shouldn't you refactor?
 * Let's refactor our code, and move logic for adding funds to account, and withdrawing funds from account to the `Account` entity, to fix the `FeatureEnvy` smell.
+* Let's refactor our code again, use setters and getters for dealing with balances within `Account` entity.